-Triestine Jota is a recipe rooted in the culinary tradition of Trieste.
-It is a tasty side dish made with sauerkraut, borlotti beans, and potatoes, enriched by the intense flavor of smoked bacon.
-Its origin is linked to peasant cuisine, where typical local ingredients were used to prepare hearty and flavorful dishes.
-Today, Triestine Jota is appreciated for its simplicity and goodness, and it is an excellent choice to enrich the autumn or winter menu.
+Jota Triestina is a recipe rooted in the culinary tradition of Trieste.
+It is a tasty side dish made with sauerkraut, borlotti beans and potatoes, enriched by the intense flavor of smoked pancetta.
+Its origin is tied to peasant cuisine, where typical local ingredients were used to prepare hearty and flavorful dishes.
+Today Jota Triestina is appreciated for its simplicity and goodness, and is an excellent choice to enrich an autumn or winter menu.

 Soak the beans for 12 hours

-Drain them and sauté with oil and chopped garlic; add diced bacon, cubed potatoes, and salt.
+Drain them and sauté with olive oil and chopped garlic; add diced pancetta, potatoes cut into cubes, and salt.
 Sauté everything for a few minutes

-Add water and boil everything for 90 minutes.
-Separately, boil the sauerkraut with cumin (kummel) and bay leaf covered with water, which should evaporate during cooking.
-Make a dark roux with oil and flour, then add the sauerkraut while stirring
+Add the water and boil everything for 90 minutes.
+Separately, boil the sauerkraut with cumin (kummel) and bay leaf, covered with water which should evaporate during cooking.
+Make a roux of oil and flour (dark), add the sauerkraut to it while stirring

 Combine everything and pass half of the beans through a food mill